samcottle/notes/shell_scripting.md

 ### Step 3: Put it somewhere the shell can find it

-If you are in the same folder as the script, and you have _execute_ permissions, you will be able to execute the sript with `./hello_world`.
+If you are in the same folder as the script, and you have _execute_ permissions, you will be able to execute the script with `./hello_world`.

 If you are in any other directory, you will need to specify an explicit path to the script (otherwise you will get a **command not found** error).